Sam3436/Sam3436/README.md

 # 💫 About Me:
-’m a Python developer with a deep focus on building in the AI/ML space.
+I’m a Python developer with a deep focus on building in the AI/ML space.
 I’m less interested in just reading papers and more interested in actually shipping models that solve problems—whether that’s through computer vision, predictive analytics, or NLP.
 My GitHub is a reflection of my curiosity and my commitment to clean, scalable code.
 I’m currently focused on expanding my portfolio with end-to-end ML projects and am always open to discussing technical challenges or new professional directions where I can contribute to high-impact builds.

 ## 🌐 Socials: